 Termite infestation is a nasty problem that can lead to some serious damage to your home.
 In fact, termites are often found in homes with mold, as the mold tends to attract termites.
 Termites and the wreckage they leave behind can be tricky to spot on your own, so make sure to call an inspector to check your home now and then.

 One tell-tale sign of termites is wood rot.
 However, wood rot can also be caused by mold or a combination of age and moisture build-up.
-To ensure that your home is free from wood rot, the inspector will check out windows, the roof, wooden structures, decks, and your doors.
+To ensure that your home is free from wood rot, the inspector will check out windows, the roof, wooden structures, decks, and doors.

 Schedule Your Professional Home Inspection Today!